These are the life lessons Geena Davis learned from 3 of her most famous movies

 "I only realized well into it that that was one of the things that was incredibly appealing to me," Davis adds.
 "You get satisfaction from how well you did instantly, without anybody else's opinion having to come into it."

-This interview was produced by Kaity Kline and Chad Campbell, and edited by Reena Advani.
+This interview was produced by Kaity Kline and edited by Reena Advani.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.